tinydom/portfolio/content/featured/SpotifyProfileV2/index.md

   - MUI
 ---

-Coinmetro delivers the power of community to ensure everyone can better their lives by having access to the same opportunities.
+Coinmetro is a fully regulated crypto exchange for beginners and pros where you can buy Bitcoin plus more than 50 cryptocurrencies with only a few clicks.
 Mainly deployed as senior <a>Blockchain</a> engineer mostly orchestrated smartcontract development and infrastructure design while inspecting the team's overall progress on frontend.